dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 ### Ambient values and explicit values

-From the current request, routing will access the route values of the current request `HttpContext.Request.RouteValues`.
+From the current request, routing accesses the route values of the current request `HttpContext.Request.RouteValues`.
 The values associated with the current request are referred to as the *ambient values*.
 For the purpose of clarity, the documentation refers to the route values passed in to method as *explicit values*.

 This following examples shows ambient values and explicit values: